Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * transformation matrix multiplications in the given order of Dn
 * ! means to invert the matrix before multiplication.
 Needed for workpiece mode
 * first example is the default order, second is an example for CNC 5 axis BC mode table/table
+* the list may have holes, but every number must be unique and integer nonnegative, and a corresponding Dn must exist

 B"revertCoordinates=X:Y:Z"
 * revert axis movement, for cases where the robot moved the object instead of the hotend.
 Same result can be achieved by inverting some matrices